mult1v4c/Armored-Legacy/readme.md

 This pack works with versions `1.20` until the latest version.

+Make sure this pack is placed **above** any other resource packs to avoid conflicts.

 Resource packs that change all vanilla armor are **NOT** compatible.
 Mods with custom armors may require compatibility packs.
 If you'd like to create one, please open a thread in the [GitHub Issues page](https://github.com/mult1v4c/Armored-Legacy/issues).

-Make sure this pack is placed **above** any other resource packs to avoid conflicts.
+As of version `1.21.9` and above, this pack is **NOT** compatible with any player animation packs such as Fresh Moves, Better Animations, etc. due to changes with vanilla armor configurations.

+---

 ### Please also check out my other pack [Hardware Reforged](https://modrinth.com/resourcepack/hardware-reforged)!
 Fully compatible with Armored Legacy and is designed to be used together.